Best Time to List in San Jose: Month-by-Month Guide

 Target: Early May listing

-• 12 weeks before (mid-February): Full walkthrough and contractor bids for repairs.
+- 12 weeks before (mid-February): Full walk-through and contractor bids for repairs

-• Listing day: Go live mid-week to build momentum into the weekend.
+- Listing day: Go live mid-week to build momentum into the weekend

 Target: Mid-September listing

-• 12 weeks before (mid-June): Schedule contractors and begin major repairs.
+- 12 weeks before (mid-June): Schedule contractors and begin major repairs

-Pre-list checklist and lead times
+Pre-list lead times at a glance

-• Cosmetic updates: 2 to 6 weeks
+- Cosmetic updates: 2–6 weeks

-• Landscaping and curb appeal: 1 to 4 weeks
+- Landscaping and curb appeal: 1–4 weeks

-• Staging coordination: 1 to 3 weeks
+- Staging coordination: 1–3 weeks

-• Pre-list inspections: 1 to 3 weeks if desired
+- Pre-list inspections: 1–3 weeks if desired

 Listing day and open house tips

-• Open house approach: Weekends work well in spring and fall.
+- Open house approach: Weekends work well in spring and fall.
 In winter, private showings for qualified buyers can be more effective.